Helping students develop vocational skills

 Retrieval – Pick up recycling and dishes

-Ordering – Take orders for the local café and Coffee Shop
+Ordering – Take orders for the local café, Coffee Shop and School Store

 Kitchen – Work in the dish room, help open the kitchen and serve food